danforthcenter/plantcv/README.md

 *  Further documentation for PlantCV functions and use can be found at the [PlantCV Website](http://plantcv.danforthcenter.org/pages/documentation/)

-*  Test image sets can be found via [Figshare](http://figshare.com/account/projects/3081)
+*  Test image sets can be found [here](http://plantcv.danforthcenter.org/pages/data.html), we recommend first testing with sets from the Danforth Center.

 *  We recommend reading DOI X, which is the first manuscript to detail PlantCV and provide examples of functionality.